 Becoming a local Councillor is a rewarding experience.
 It gives you the opportunity to help your local community and is a great way to help you contribute to decisions that will develop and define Elmbridge for future years.

 We are responsible for a range of services, including planning, housing, environmental health, licensing, community safety, community support, waste collection, recycling, leisure and cultural services.
 View the A-Z of Services to see all the services we are involved in.

 Members also have a key role to play in working with the police, health and other bodies in the public and private sector in order to achieve improvements for the area.

 You may want to look at the agendas and minutes of recent meetings to get an idea of the decisions Councillors are involved in.
 You would also be more than welcome to attend a meeting!
-The national 'Be A Councillor' website provides information for anyone thinking of becoming a Councillor, including personal profiles.
+Find out more on being a Councillor.

-An overview of what is involved in becoming a Councillor is available and if you would like further information, please get in touch.
+An overview of what is involved in becoming a Councillor is available and if you would like further information, please email firstname.lastname@example.org.